Chiral differential operators: formal loop group actions and associated modules: CDOs on Principal Bundles

+where we use $\rho$ to also denote the induced map of Lie algebras $\mf{g}\rightarrow\mf{so}_d$. \footnote{ The absence of a horizontal component in $[\tau_i,\tau_j]$ is equivalent to the torsion-free assumption.
+Moreover, the Jacobi identity for any $\tau_i,\tau_j,\tau_k$ is equivalent to the two Bianchi identities. }

-Suppose the conformal algebra of CDOs $\CDO(P)=\CDO_{\nabla',H'}(P)$ is defined as in \S\ref{sec.inv.data} using the following data.
-(Notice the various change of notations here.)
-Let $\nabla'$ be the $G$-invariant \emph{flat} connection on $TP$ with respect to which all $A^P$ and $\tau_i$ are parallel, and $H'$ be a $G$-invariant \emph{closed} $3$-form on $P$; together they determine the vertex algebroid
+Let us define an algebra of CDOs on $P$ as in \S\ref{sec.inv.data} using some more specific data (and slightly different notations).
+Let $\nabla'$ be the $G$-invariant flat connection on $TP$ with respect to which all $A^P$ and $\tau_i$ are parallel, and $H'$ be a $G$-invariant closed $3$-form on $P$.
+By Theorem \ref{thm.globalCDO}a, $\nabla'$ and $H'$ determine an algebra of CDOs $\CDO(P)'=\CDO_{\nabla',H'}(P)$, which is freely generated by a vertex algebroid

+(see \S\ref{VAoid.VA}).
+The structure of this vertex algebroid is, in view of the axioms (see Definition \ref{VAoid}), entirely determined by the portion displayed in the ensuing lemma.
+By Theorem \ref{thm.globalCDO}b, the trivial $1$-form determines a conformal vector in $\CDO(P)'$, namely